-Boomerang does a ton of things from allowing you to schedule email, pause email, and you even have a feature where you can place your finger on an email and swipe to the left to move, mark, star, or delete the email with the flick of your finger.
+The Boomerang app does a ton of things from allowing you to schedule email, pause email, and you even have a feature where you can place your finger on an email and swipe to the left to move, mark, star, or delete the email with the flick of your finger.

 The app also has a new built-in AI voice assistant—Artificial Intelligence in case you weren’t aware— and the app also gives you some additional features and tools that Gmail haven’t offered just yet.